Science Court: Plot and characters

 The half-hour program mixed courtroom drama, science experiments, and humor to teach fundamental concepts in elementary and middle school science such as the water cycle, work, matter, gravity, flight, and energy.
 As each case unfolded, the characters in the trial used humor to highlight scientific misconceptions and model good scientific practice.
 In a typical episode, a lawsuit or criminal action would take place based around some scientific point.
 Humor and musical numbers were used to break down scientific concepts.

 The primary characters of Science Court were the trial lawyers Alison Krempel and Doug Savage.
 Alison Krempel, voiced by Paula Plum, was modest, intelligent and kind.
 Her logical and articulate arguments always lead to the explanations of the scientific points.
 Doug Savage, voiced by Bill Braudis, was ignorant, arrogant and unscrupulous.

 Both Doug and Allison called on a variety of expert witnesses to prove their case.
 Doug, often to his detriment, called upon child academics Dr. Julie Bean and Dr. Henry Fullerghast to testify.
 Their scientific testimony usually disproved Doug’s case.
 Professor Nick Parsons, voiced by H. Jon Benjamin served as an expert for Alison Krempel.
-He used science to successfully refute Doug Savage's usually ludicrous and ill-informed claims.
-Often Micaela and Tim, Miss Krempel's assistant, helped to break down scientific concepts.
+He used science to successfully refute Doug Savage's usually ludicrous and ill-informed claims while also frequently cracking off jokes, often to Krempel's and sometimes even Stone's annoyance.
+Often Micaela and Tim, Savage and Krempel's child assistants respectively, helped to break down scientific concepts and occasionally ask questions of the stand.
 Comedians Paula Poundstone and Fred Stoller rounded out the cast playing Judge Stone and court stenographer Fred respectively.